elrichardeau/Darkly-CTF-/README.md

 The **Darkly project** at 42 is built around the concept of a **CTF (Capture The Flag)** designed to help students **discover and exploit common web vulnerabilities** to retrieve flags, in a safe and sandboxed environment.
 The project is based on a deliberately vulnerable website that simulates real-world security flaws.

-This project strengthens understanding of **web application security, HTTP mechanisms, and backend/frontend interactions**, all of which are crucial for becoming a skilled web developer.
+This project strengthens our understanding of **web application security, HTTP mechanisms, and backend/frontend interactions**, all of which are crucial for becoming a skilled web developer.

 ## Features 📋
 1. **Vulnerable Web Environment:** Simulates a real website with multiple known security flaws